tjintranet/MPI-Picklist-XML-Creator/README.md

 # Master ID Search & PDF/XML Generator

 A web application that searches for Master IDs in a JSON database and generates downloadable PDF reports and individual XML files with detailed product information.
-Features both single Master ID lookup and bulk CSV file processing with automatic grouping by paper type for PDFs and individual ISBN-named XML files.
+Features both single Master ID lookup and bulk CSV file processing with automatic grouping by paper type and alphabetical sorting by Master ID for PDFs and individual ISBN-named XML files.

 ## Overview

-This application allows users to quickly lookup individual Master IDs or upload CSV files containing multiple Master IDs, automatically searches for matches in a JSON database, and generates professional PDF reports grouped by paper type or individual XML files named by ISBN.
+This application allows users to quickly lookup individual Master IDs or upload CSV files containing multiple Master IDs, automatically searches for matches in a JSON database, and generates professional PDF reports grouped by paper type with Master IDs sorted alphabetically within each group, or individual XML files named by ISBN.
 Missing Master IDs are clearly identified in both the interface and output files.

 ## Features